View allNext

 • Talk to your insurer to clarify your cover

 Many Kiwi homeowners are underinsured because they set their cover based on market value rather than what it would actually cost to rebuild.
-Make sure your policy covers the full rebuild cost in case of a major event like a fire or earthquake.
+Make sure your policy covers the full rebuild cost in case of a major event such as a fire or earthquake.

-Homes in high-risk areas such as flood zones or near fault lines usually attract higher insurance premiums.
-In New Zealand, the EQC provides natural disaster cover as part of your home insurance policy, but it has limits—so it’s important to check whether you need extra cover.
+Homes in high-risk areas, such as flood zones or near fault lines, usually attract higher insurance premiums.
+The Natural Hazards Commission (NHC) provides natural disaster cover as part of your home insurance policy, but it has limits, so it’s important to check whether you need extra cover.

-Property data is a great starting point, but insurers use more advanced risk models to set premiums.
+No. Property data is a useful starting point, but insurers use more advanced risk models to set premiums.
 To make the best decision:

 • Use property data to start conversations with insurers